-LONGRIDGE TOWN Subject to the use of sympathetic materials, the Council has

-COUNCIL: no objection to this application.
+LONGRIDGE TOWN COUNCIL: Subject to the use of sympathetic materials, the Council has no objection to this application.
 UNITED UTILITIES: No objection to the proposed development.

-HEALTH AND SAFETY HSE does not advise, on safety grounds, against the granting day consultation period.

-EXECUTIVE (HSE): of planning permission in this case.
+HEALTH AND SAFETY EXECUTIVE (HSE): HSE does not advise, on safety grounds, against the granting of planning permission in this case.
+No share we there are a second and a second with a three states are of

-NATIONAL GRID: No observations or comments received within the statutory 21-
+NATIONAL GRID: No observations or comments received within the statutory 21day consultation period.

 ADDITIONAL No additional representations have been received.
 REPRESENTATIONS: